 Round River is an ecological research and education organization whose goal is the formulation and implementation of conservation strategies that conserve and restore wilderness.
 To that end, they strive to develop and support traditions that sustain wildness.
 These efforts are anchored in the principles of conservation biology, supported by field research and community planning.

 Round River semester and summer programs are entirely field-based, authentic experiences that offer the opportunity for small groups of students to contribute to actual conservation efforts in big, wild landscapes.
 Students from diverse backgrounds from the sciences to humanities study and work hard to immerse themselves in the ecology and culture of a place.

 Currently, Round River offers programs in Namibia, Botswana, Chile, Wyoming, and British Columbia.

 WRFI is a unique organization whose courses explore the complex cultural, political and natural histories of some of the most interesting and beautiful landscapes in North America.
 A combination of rigorous academic inquiry, cultural immersion, and extended backcountry expeditions, the courses are designed to take students into the arenas where the subject matter they are studying—from ecology to contemporary resource management policy—unfolds before their eyes.

 CELL is an official Northland College partner and a nonprofit educational organization inspiring students to bring creative, systemic solutions, and environmental stewardship to your life and leadership positions.
 You live with host families and/or in lodging run by community partners and have classes, lectures, field experiences, and service-learning opportunities in the region where your program is conducted.
-Programs are currently offered in Central America (Costa Rica and Nicaragua), Ecuador, Scotland, East Africa, and Iceland.
+Programs are currently offered in Iceland, Central America (Costa Rica and Nicaragua), Ecuador, and Scotland.